Skip to main content

 One of the most immediate red flags is the use of vague and overly broad language.
 When a policy states that your data may be used “to improve our services” or shared with “trusted partners,” it creates an undefined and expansive permission structure.

 This is the equivalent of a hormone having a nonspecific binding affinity; its signal can be broadcast widely, leading to unforeseen and potentially disruptive consequences throughout the system.
-A trustworthy policy will articulate with precision what data is collected, the explicit purpose for its collection, and the specific identity of any with whom it will be shared.
+A trustworthy policy will articulate with precision what data is collected, the explicit purpose for its collection, and the specific identity of any third parties with whom it will be shared.

 The absence of this clarity suggests that the company is granting itself maximal flexibility to use your biological data in ways you have not explicitly approved.
 This ambiguity is a foundational weakness in the protective barrier around your digital self.